Hierarchical Bayesian Bootstrap for Heterogeneous Treatment Effect Estimation: Simulation Experiments

-Lastly, in the fourth setting we consider an even more complicated scenario where $W$ is generated from a 10-dimensional location mixture of Gamma distributions.
+In the second setting, we consider a more complicated scenario where $W$ is generated from a 10-dimensional location mixture of Gamma distributions.
 Each stratum has a different mean and, importantly, skewness.
-This scenario is designed to assess the tail-behavior of the HBB.
+This scenario is designed to assess the tail-behavior of the HBB when covariate distributions are highly skewed (e.g. income, age, etc.).
 As shown in Table \ref{tab:simres}, the HBB performs especially well in this complicated scenario.
 In stratum 4, the MSE, bias, and variance are lower than the BB.
 Intervals are narrower and coverage is closer to the nominal rate (94.3\%).
 The small sample size in stratum 4 leads to too few covariate observations from the tail of the skewed Gamma to have a reliable nonparametric estimate of $P_4(W)$.
-This leads to poor BB estimates.
-However, in this setting the HBB borrows realizations from the tail in other strata - leading to a better estimate of $P_4(W)$.
+This leads to poor BB estimates with an MSE 2.93 larger than the HBB.
+Moreover, since it does not observe values from the full range of $W$, the BB underestimates uncertainty - yielding intervals that are too narrow and undercover.
+On the other hand, the HBB is able to borrow information from tail realizations observations in other strata - leading to a better estimate of $P_4(W)$.

-To illustrate the precision of the results, Figure \ref{fig:simres} displays the distribution of the 95\% credible interval widths across the 1000 simulation runs in all settings.
-Note that in general interval width increases (precision decreases) as strata get more sparse.
-In all settings, the HBB interval widths are generally comparable to the oracle.
-In particular, in the extreme Gamma mixture setting, the empirical and BB methods are much more imprecise, while the HBB interval widths are more similar to the oracle.
-These narrower interval widths do not come at the cost of significant undercoverage.
-Recall from Table \ref{tab:simres} that coverage for the HBB is close to nominal across settings, even while comparators suffer.
+At a higher level, these simulation experiments demonstrate that choice of confounder distribution model may impact the causal effect estimates in small strata when confounders follow complex distributions.
+This supports the idea that the confounder distribution model should be thought about carefully.
+It also suggests that dominant default choices such as the BB and the empirical estimate, though often suitable, are not uniformly ideal.
+In the supplement, we provide additional simulations that show all methods perform similarly in small strata when confounder distributions are well-behaved and homogenous across strata.